holukas/ppicos/README.md

 - **Limiting time range of files**: some external data providers transfer more than one day of data each day.
 These files are modified to contain data from the most recent day only before the files are transferred to ICOS.

-In the source folder `pp-icos`, the `start_*.py` files are the scripts that start the conversion of a specific filetype (e.g., `10_meteo` files) to ICOS-conform formats.
+In the source folder `ppicos`, the `start_*.py` files are the scripts that start the conversion of a specific filetype (e.g., `10_meteo` files) to ICOS-conform formats.
 These start scripts are executed automatically each day.
 The resulting ICOS-conform files are then moved to a separate folder, from where they are picked up by another script and transferred to the ICOS server.